AugurProject/augur/packages/augur.js/README.md

 #### Releasing Augur.js
 After this succeeds for each market, your local tree will be updated with new contract addresses, and starting block numbers.
 These files are by default placed in the right spot of the source tree: `src/contracts/addresses.json` and `src/contracts/upload-block-numbers.json`.

-After testing augur.js works with augur-node and augur-ui (guides will be provided in their respective repositories), it is time to create a new NPM package version for augur.js.
+After testing augur.js works with node and ui (guides will be provided in their respective repositories), it is time to create a new NPM package version for augur.js.

 While in development, we want to increment pre-release versions of augur.js, and publish it to the @dev tag on NPM, while on production we will update a major, minor, or patch number and publish to @latest.
 Helpers for this process are defined as npm scripts: